jakobloekke/tdcss.js/README.md

 Requirements
 ---
-tdcss.js should work in all recent browsers.
+tdcss.js works in all modern browsers.

-Todo
----
-Make a better looking demo + screenshot! :)